 3. Asset-based valuations

-The asset-based approach determines a company’s estimated equity value by subtracting liabilities from assets that have been adjusted to market values.
+The asset-based approach determines a company’s estimated equity value by subtracting its liabilities from its assets.
 Assets include real property, tangible personal property, intangible assets, notes and accounts receivables.
-An equipment appraisal is typically recommended when using this approach.

-In the construction industry, a thorough appraisal will look at more than just assets and liabilities.
-Appraisers should also have an understanding of the key variables that drive value, including:
+In the construction industry, a thorough appraisal should look at more than just assets and liabilities.
+Appraisers should also understand key variables that drive value in construction firms, including:

-- Backlog: The goal of any valuation is to get a picture of the future.
+- Backlog: The goal of valuation is to get a picture of the future.
 A company’s backlog is a good metric for gauging future cash flow.
-In particular, backlog must be accounted for if the appraiser is using an asset-based approach.
-This is because future profit from these jobs will be considered a company asset.
+Backlog must be accounted for if the appraiser is using an asset-based approach because future profit is considered a company asset.

-- Fixed assets: Fixed assets — including equipment, machinery, buildings and land — must naturally be factored into a valuation.
+- Fixed assets: Equipment, machinery, buildings, land and other fixed assets must be factored into valuation.
 If a company is asset-intensive, debt financing will likely come into play.
 A qualified equipment appraisal should be folded into the process to determine fair market value based on age and condition.
-In addition, any leases should be evaluated for projected costs based on the potential for replacement needs.
+In addition, leases should be evaluated for projected costs based on the potential for replacement needs.

-- Key relationships: Relationships between company leaders, an established customer base and key project partners can also provide insights into a company’s value.
+- Key relationships: Relationships between company leaders, customers and key project partners can also provide insight into a company’s value.
 Appraisers are not in the business of analyzing relationships.
-However, contractual relationships — especially those that create a competitive advantage — should be taken into account when valuing a company.
+However, contractual relationships — especially those that create a competitive advantage — should be considered during valuation.

-- Customer base: The customer base is also an indicator of long-term value.
-Does the company have a diversified customer base, or does a majority of revenue flow from a few key customers?
-A concentrated customer base poses more risk, which could affect the value.
+- Customer base: Your customer base is another indicator of long-term value.
+Does the company have a diversified customer base, or does most revenue flow from a few key customers?
+A concentrated customer base poses more risk, which could affect value.

 - Economic trends: The construction industry is sensitive to prevailing economic trends.
-Companies that specialize in a specific product may have greater exposure to loss if demand for that product type falls.
-For example, as consumers increasingly adopt e-commerce over brick-and-mortar shopping, the demand for retail centers could decline.
+Companies that are specialized or serve a niche need may have greater exposure or opportunity.
+For example, as consumers adopt e-commerce over brick-and-mortar shopping, the demand for retail centers could decline.
 Likewise, the demand for distribution/fulfillment centers is showing significant growth.

-- Litigation risk: Litigation is not uncommon in the construction industry.
-The appraisal will need to factor in liabilities associated with current or anticipated litigation.
+- Litigation risk: Litigation is common in the construction industry.
+An appraisal needs to factor in liabilities associated with current or anticipated litigation.

-- Revisit your go-to-market strategy to ensure you are pursuing projects that will deliver the best return
+- Revisit your go-to-market strategy to focus on projects that deliver the best returns.

 How Wipfli can help

-Wipfli provides clarity and confidence with business valuations.
-We offer extensive experience valuing large and small businesses across all segments in the construction industry.
-In addition, we will help you understand the risks and opportunities that influence the value of your business so you can plan accordingly.
-Click here to learn more.
+Wipfli provides clarity and confidence in business valuations, even in complex companies and industries.
+We offer extensive experience valuing large and small businesses across all segments of the construction industry.
+We can help you understand the risks and opportunities that influence the value of your business so you can plan accordingly.
+Contact us or keep reading: